mjit584/2019/content/pages/greater-than-death/index.md

 The remnants of cooking are left in the Verenzuela’s kitchen.
 Pots and bowls dry.
 Halved plantains sit on the counter.
 The day before they had prepared bollitos venezolanos, a cornflour roll filled with beef.

 The family sells food in Parque Bolívar every day.
-Bollitos sell for $1,000 COP, roughly 33 cents in U.S. dollars.
+Bollitos sell for $1,000 Colombian pesos, roughly 33 cents in U.S. dollars.
 The family of eight depends on these day-to-day sales to pay for their rent, food and medicine.

 “There’s not a moment when you can say, ‘I’m going to take two hours off to rest,’” Marbis Georgina says.
 “Here, we work everyday because the rent doesn’t stop.
 Our expenses don’t stop.
 The bills keep coming.”